riipen/gold-mine/README.md

 # gold-mine

-Riipen's technical interview "Gold Mine" problem.
+An algorithm to solve the "Gold Mine" problem.

 # Exercise